archisman44/PINNACLE/Ai Translator Web App/Ai Translator App/README.md

 **The --rm flag means the container will be removed automatically once it stops.
 To keep the container, run:**

 **
-`docker run -it --name libretranslate -p 5000:5000 -v libretranslate-data:/home/libretranslate/.local/share/argos-translate --user root libretranslate/libretranslate --debug --host 0.0.0.0`
+<pre>```bashdocker run -it --name libretranslate -p 5000:5000 -v libretranslate-data:/home/libretranslate/.local/share/argos-translate --user root libretranslate/libretranslate --debug --host 0.0.0.0``` </pre>

 **after completing downloaded all models play the docker container / docker start -ai libretranslate after this run only `python app.py`